bhauman/bhauman.github.com/drafts/developing-clojurescript-with-figwheel.md

 </div>
 <br/>

 ClojureWest was an absolutely amazing experience.
-Met some absolutely great folks and I am really looking forwar to next year.
+I enjoyed meeting some absolutely great folks and I am really looking forward to next year.

 ## Links